zackphilipps/mobile-boilerplate/docs/javascript.md

 - Protection against any stray `console` statements causing JavaScript errors in older browsers.
 - Extensive inline and accompanying documentation.

-### Gutenberg

-Scratch makes use of the excellent [Gutenberg](http://matejlatin.github.io/Gutenberg/) framework for responsive typography with the proper vertical rhythm.
-There is a small snippet in `core/js/gutenberg.js` that resizes images so that their height fits within the Gutenberg grid.

 ---

 ## Modals via Magnific Popup